kellykindla/UFOs/README.md

 #### Software :
 	- Python 7.22.0
 	- VS Code 1.62.1
+### Visit https://kellykindla.github.io/ to use the interactive website

 ## Results
 The end result of our JavaScript and HTML code is an interactive webpage displaying UFO sighting data.
 When first opening the webpage, you will first see a “UFO Sightings” link that can be used to reset any filters the user applies.
 After clicking this link, you are simply brought back to this main page.